 and know of the correct and minimum kit to have and to wear.

-practice, practice all the basic river techniques (self rescue,
+Practice frequently all the basic river techniques (self rescue,

-re-flip the Cat, etc) in safe locations, frequently!
+re-flip the Cat, etc) in safe locations.

-We strongly believe that class 5 rapids should
+Class 5 rapids should

 significant time running easier rapids together, as a team,